TransparentHealth/direct-test-certificates/creating-direct-certificates-for-testing.md

 This step is the same as *Create and Email-Bound Endpoint* except use a name such as `no-aia@direct.example.com` and un-check the "Include AIA" box.

 Other Resources
 ===============

 Direct Certificate Authority Console Source Code
 ------------------------------------------------

-A Django-powered Certificate Authority This is what runs Directca.org.
+A Django-powered Certificate Authority.
+This is what runs Directca.org.

 https://github.com/videntity/vcert